TristanEDU/note-book/docs/jobs/Hole-In-One/001-hiousa.com rebuild/Project-tracking-notes.md

 I am looking into why it wont style properly.
 This apears to in part be a issue of the bootstrap theme not in elementor.
 The form aparently relies heavily on it's grid feature for it's styling

+I ended up just creating a new form that styles properly with elementor.
+It will look generaly the same.

+# 🧾 Contact Form 7 Styling Replication – Hole In One USA

+## 🎯 Objective

+Recreate the **visual appearance, layout, and behavior** of the original HoleInOneUSA.com contact form on the **new WordPress site using Elementor** and **Contact Form 7**, without relying on the original theme or Bootstrap framework.
+The goal was to achieve **pixel-perfect styling** to maintain brand consistency, visual trust, and a seamless user experience.

+---

+## 🛠️ What We Did – Step-by-Step

+### 1. ✅ Form Structure Recreation

+We began by analyzing the HTML structure of the original contact form.
+The form used **Contact Form 7** and relied heavily on Bootstrap classes such as `.col-sm-6`, `.row`, and `.form-group` to manage layout.

+To recreate this without Bootstrap (since the Hello Elementor theme doesn’t include it), we:

+- Built a custom CF7 form using shortcodes for each field (`[text]`, `[email]`, `[textarea]`, `[submit]`, etc.)
+- Manually structured the layout to simulate the old site’s two-column and full-width rows
+- Replicated the split layout for the reCAPTCHA and submit button using modern **Flexbox-based layout**, handled through custom CSS

+The form was embedded on the new page using the Elementor HTML widget.

+---

+### 2. 🔍 Extracting Accurate Styling from the Old Site

+To ensure fidelity with the old design, we wrote a **custom JavaScript script** and ran it in the browser’s DevTools console.
+This script:

+- Located the Contact Form 7 element by its `id` (`#wpcf7-f319-p27-o1`)
+- Selected all important child elements: inputs, labels, textarea, the submit button, and layout wrappers
+- Used `getComputedStyle()` to extract the **exact final styles** applied to each element (including inherited, injected, and overridden styles)
+- Filtered out unimportant or default values to keep the results readable and relevant
+- Automatically copied the results to the clipboard for further analysis

+This gave us a JSON object with values like font size, line height, margin, padding, colors, borders, and spacing — everything we needed to match the frontend appearance exactly.

+---

+### 3. 🎨 CSS Styling Based on Extracted Values

+Using the JSON of computed styles, we wrote a **custom CSS override block** that replicated the visual styling of the original form.
+Key parts included:

+#### Font + Typography

+- Set the font to `'myriad-pro', sans-serif` using Adobe Fonts
+- Used `14px` font size for labels, `16px` for input fields
+- Capitalized labels and added `letter-spacing: 2px` to match visual weight

+#### Input Fields

+- Styled all text inputs and textareas with:
+  - Flat `1px solid` gray border (`#9d9d9d`)
+  - `8px 12px` padding for better spacing
+  - No border radius to maintain the squared-off appearance

+#### Button Styling

+- Matched the red theme using `#d02b2f` for the background
+- Ensured white text, uppercase letters, and consistent padding
+- Added a darker red hover state (`#800d0f`)
+- Used `max-width: 300px` and centered layout for modern design clarity

+#### Layout Spacing

+- Manually recreated `.form-group` spacing with `margin-bottom: 18px`
+- Added responsive media queries to stack the layout cleanly on mobile
+- Removed reliance on Bootstrap’s `.row` and `.col-*` grid system

+#### Responsive Adjustments

+- Used `@media` rules to shift two-column layouts into full-width stacked fields on smaller screens
+- Allowed the submit button and reCAPTCHA to gracefully reflow without overlap or misalignment

+---

+## 🔧 Additional Integration Work

+### 🅰️ Font Setup with Adobe Fonts

+We re-integrated the **Myriad Pro** font using the "Custom Adobe Fonts (Typekit)" plugin.
+The kit ID used was:

+This allowed the new site to display brand-consistent typography even though it was on a different theme and architecture.

+### 🅱️ Google reCAPTCHA Setup

+To make reCAPTCHA render correctly (instead of showing `[recaptcha recaptcha-250]`), we:

+- Activated the **reCAPTCHA integration** in WP Admin → Contact → Integration
+- Ensured the appropriate keys (site + secret) were added
+- Modified the CF7 shortcode to just `[recaptcha]` without arguments

+---

+## 📦 Result

+After applying everything:

+- The form now visually matches the original design across desktop and mobile
+- Spacing, fonts, borders, and button states are all consistent
+- The form is cleanly embedded in Elementor and requires **no Bootstrap or external grid frameworks**
+- CSS is modular and reusable for other forms or site sections

+---

+## 🧰 Reusable Assets

+- ✅ Final working CF7 shortcode (with layout)
+- ✅ Complete CSS override block
+- ✅ Markdown documentation of each step
+- ✅ JSON dump of extracted computed styles (archived for reference)

+So far during this build I have counted over twenty different styles that should be the same...